 Make sure you have stuff to keep you entertained and comfortable as well.
-Sounds silly, but if you can relax when your kids are occupied it will make you less annoyed if there are any delays are your baggage gets lost.
+Sounds silly, but if you can relax when your kids are occupied it will make you less annoyed if there are any delays or your baggage gets lost.

 I struggle with flying- it makes me quite anxious and I have been known to have a panic attack on a flight before.
-However, I tried to make sure that this was not passed on to my daughter by faking excitement and keeping calm (on the outside).
-It seemed to actually make me feel a bit more relaxed about the flight as well when I could see how little bothered she was about the plane taking off, turbulence or the landing.
+However, I tried to make sure that this was not passed on to my daughter by faking excitement and keeping calm (on the outside)!
+It seemed to actually make me feel a bit more relaxed about the flight as well when I could see how little bothered she was about the plane taking off, turbulence, or the landing.

-Try to sit in a seat that makes you happiest.
+Try to sit in the seat that makes you happiest.
 For me, I realised that having a window seat and being able to see the wings actually helped.
-It meant any noise, movement I could see what was happening out the window.
+It meant any noise, or movement I could see what was happening out the window.
 For some people, they prefer middle seats as they can stop thinking they’re on a plane.
 So do what’s best for you so you can be calm.